lakewestaudio/mini_stream/README.md

 #### POWER OFF CONTROL

-Is pushed from the Mini Streamer HW to Streamer Software to signal user has switched off the unit with hardware front panel button.
+Is pushed from the Mini Streamer HW to Streamer Software to signal that user has switched off the unit with hardware front panel toggle.
 Streamer Software then needs to start shutting down.
-After its mostly ready to cut the power, it sets turn off with cmd set to 1.
-DevDAC confirms with push cmd:1 and then cuts the CM3 power in 10 seconds.
+After its ready to cut the power off, it sets GPIO34 low and power is going to be cut 3 seconds later.

+If GPIO34 is not put low within 60 seconds, the unit will be shut anyway.
+If GPIO34 is low when shutdown is commanded (shall go high when Streamer Software has booted up), unit is shut down immediately.

 ```shell
 [getTurnOff]{}